-To put it another way, given the average modern lifespan at 79 years, it has been only 89 lifetimes since the earliest evidence of the dawn of coin, 32 lifetimes since Confucius pondered the concept, 3 since Adam Smith and the founding of the United States, and barely 2 since Marx introduced us to the labor-hour and brought the question into the realm of scientific inquiry.
-In this view it becomes clear that our history may be shorter than we often suppose, the question itself younger, and our own part in the dialogue, however humble, more likely than we may have thought to alter the course in significant ways.
-What is evident is that the question What is wealth? is very much alive and unfinished, in our generation.
-Each iteration has revealed an answer more complex than the one before, until we are left, in 2021, with a science of macroeconomics more akin to meteorology than any other physical study.
+Taking a less common angle, given the average modern lifespan at 79 years, it has been only 89 lifetimes since the earliest evidence of the dawn of coin, 32 lifetimes since Confucius pondered the concept, 3 since Adam Smith and the founding of the United States, and barely 2 since Marx introduced us to the labor-hour and brought the question into the realm of scientific inquiry.
+In this view it becomes clear that our history may be shorter than we often suppose, the question itself younger, and our own part, however humble, more likely than we may have thought to alter the course.
+What is evident is that the question “What is wealth?” is very much alive and unfinished today.
+Each generation has revealed an answer more complex than the one before, until we are left, in 2021, with a science of macroeconomics becoming more and more like trying to forecast the weather.

 As Organists we do not shy from complex questions, but simplicity is our guiding star.

-What exactly are we trying to do?
+What exactly are we going to do?

 A storm is coming, and unequivocally, that storm is us.

 Think of a record player.
 Now think of dumping a suitcase of cash on top of it.
 Does it play better?
 Or does all that paper get in the way of the needle?
+It’s nowhere near as far fetched as you may initially believe.
 Imagine the record player as a flow, an algorithm with inputs – in this case essentially a record and a power source –> internal mechanics – it’s kind of complicated (you’ll want actual schematics) but basically what you need to know is that the plate is going to spin and the needle on its arm is going to wiggle across the record –> and output – believe it or not if you line up these things properly the box will come to life and actually sing.
 It’s kind of amazing.
 This algorithm, with proper input, can bring to life the voices of the dead.
-That’s science, certainly not classical economics, but if you don’t think it’s wealth then you must never have heard Prince.
+That’s science, certainly not classical economics, but if you don’t think it’s wealth then you must never have heard Prince, Sinatra or Megadeth.
 Does that system function better under a pile of cash?

 The General Theory of Organomics is not a scheme to get you to give up your money, or your entrepreneurial spirit.
 Organomics will make your money go farther.
 Properly applied it will empower us to seek our potential, to work hard but to think first, to build sustainable systems because those are the only ones that last.

 In listening to music there is a give and take, push and pull, between the artist and listener.
 The artist isn’t even present in the room when the record is heard, but the distribution of ideas occurs all the same.
 And in time this is part of how listeners become musicians.
 Absorbing information, transforming it according to their own, internal methods, and learning to create, putting back out into the world – perhaps a new song never before heard.

-“The problems illustrated so far are mostly environmental.
-This sounds like a slide into communism, but if the government would just get out of the way, the market would correct for all of these things.”
+An Austrian-trained economist might say: “These problems are environmental, not economic.
+This sounds like a slide – no a jump – into communism.
+The bill will always come due.
+If the government would just get out of the way, the market would correct for all of these things.”

-Organomics favors simplicity in governance.
-What is not essential, hinders.
-We motion broadly to lessen the importance of money in our lives, demonstrating it as uninvited and often parasitic, and this call means changes to the ways we govern.
-Governments are, by and large around the world, obsessive and compulsive about their ultra-detailed monetary accounting, and in fact subservient to it.
+Organomics agrees in part though.
+We favor simplicity in government.
+We’re desperate to lessen the importance of money in our lives, demonstrating it as uninvited and often parasitic, and this call means direct changes to the ways we govern.
+Governments are, by and large around the world, obsessive and compulsive about their ultra-detailed but inaccurate accounting, and in fact subservient, dedicated to it.
 We count every penny but forget somehow to house the poor.
-Occam hasn’t been to Washington in a while, it seems, and the Special Theory of Scientific Organomics suggests substantial changes to our priorities regarding public sectors from taxation to justice and from welfare to war.
-Still, simplifying government is no reason to exalt market forces that favor costly short-term gains, for their own sake.
-In the Real Value framework, we avoid the middle trap, and profit is given its rightful place without being moved, simply relieved of the burden of fueling our every activity on Earth.
-It is freed to exist as a medium of exchange, a means to store value, continuing to do every good thing it has ever done for humanity – sales, investment, recreation & philanthropy alike.
+Occam hasn’t been to Washington in a while, it seems, and the Special Theory of Organomics insists we alter our priorities, NOW.
+Profit frequently corrupts, so we must quarantine our governments and markets alike.
+Let it become taboo to fail to serve the ecological reality of our world.
+In the Real Value framework, we avoid the middle trap, and profit is given its rightful place without being moved.
+In the lake of aGDP revealed by our 3 Mammoths, we see clearly for the first time that even our billionaires have been swimming in the shallow end.
+Greed is a game for the young.
+Money is freed to exist as a medium of exchange, a means to store value, continuing to do every good thing it has ever done for humanity – sales, investment, recreation & philanthropy alike.
 Among the important changes to Market Theory offered by this science is an axiomatic commitment to sustainable design, and this is clearly to the markets’ – and governments’ – own benefit every single time.